Quitch/GW-AI-Overhaul/README.md

 - Challenge Levels for galactic war
 - Enemy ramp for galactic war
 - Galactic War Unique Loadouts
-- More Pew Pew
-  - Can cause modified units to potentially show incorrect stats, range circles, etc.
 - Section of Foreign Intelligence for galactic war
-- Selection and combat grouping mods e.g. Air Scout Select
-  - Can cause the AI to use these units incorrectly
 - Unique Commander Loadouts

 ## Thanks to